Basile-Mbasha/UltimateSketch/README.md

 - Application follows MS coding convention
 - Application is robust, and does what is intended to

+## Download

+You can download the executable file from the "releases" section.

 ## Future Releases

 - Biweekly releases to improve on program's robustness
-- Better UI designed using FontAwesome.Sharp or MaterialSkin.2 library.
+- Better UI designed using [FontAwesome.Sharp](https://www.nuget.org/packages/FontAwesome.Sharp/) or MaterialSkin.2 library.
 - More features such as a Tool Bar, View in browser, etc.